Thyroid, Parathyroid, & Endocrine Surgery at Columbia

 They’re also both located within the neck.
 Typically, the parathyroid glands can be found just behind the thyroid, with both sitting in front of the wind pipe (trachea).
 Procedures to treat either one require a thorough understanding of the delicate anatomy of this area, which is why surgeons need special training to take care of thyroid and parathyroid disease.

-Overall, the similarities between the thyroid and parathyroid glands mean that the same types of doctors—endocrinologists and endocrine surgeons—can treat both, but the differences between them mean that medications and treatments for one will not work for the other.
+Overall, the similarities between the thyroid and parathyroid glands mean that endocrinologists and endocrine surgeons can treat both, but the differences between them mean that medications and treatments for one will not work for the other.

-Our endocrine surgeons provide thyroid and parathyroid care as part of a team-based approach with their colleagues in medical endocrinology.
+Our endocrine surgeons provide care as part of a team-based approach with their colleagues in medical endocrinology, oncology, radiology, pathology, genetics, and anesthesiology.
 Together, they lead comprehensive thyroid and parathyroid treatment centers that cover all aspects of care for any thyroid or parathyroid condition.
+Although our centers are based in New York, we are a resource for people with endocrine conditions throughout the United States and all over the world.

 Columbia Thyroid Center